abdallahmaiga10/BSM-option-pricing/README.md

 # Dividend Adjustment Effects on Black–Scholes–Merton Option Pricing Accuracy

-Replication repository for the revised empirical study of dividend omission in short-maturity U.S. equity call-option pricing.

-The project compares two otherwise identical European Black–Scholes–Merton specifications:
+The project compares two otherwise identical Black–Scholes–Merton specifications:

 - **BSM with `q = 0`**: dividends are ignored;
 - **BSM with `q > 0`**: the observed continuous dividend yield is included.

-The revised analysis was designed in response to peer-review concerns about circularity from option-implied volatility, stale option observations, market-price definition, cross-stock comparability, American-versus-European exercise style, and statistical significance.

 ## Main interpretation

-The theoretical direction of the dividend effect is not the empirical contribution: for a positive dividend yield, the dividend-adjusted European call value is lower than the otherwise identical zero-dividend value.
+The theoretical direction of the dividend effect is not the empirical contribution: for a positive dividend yield, the dividend-adjusted call value is lower than the otherwise identical zero-dividend value.
 The empirical questions are **how large that omission effect is** and **whether correcting it moves model prices closer to observed market prices**.

-These are distinct statements.
-In the revised analysis, the dividend-sensitivity approximation tracks the exact BSM omission effect almost perfectly, but incorporating dividends does **not** mechanically guarantee lower empirical pricing error once volatility is estimated independently and stale observations are removed.

 ## Repository structure